Steam

 openSUSE repositories

-The latest version of Steam can also be installed from the Build Service using this link.
+The latest version of Steam can be installed via YasT software or zypper from the openSUSE standard repository.

 If you experience missing dependencies please submit a bug or contribute them to the steam.spec file by branching the steam package in OBS.